helidon-io/helidon/docs/se/guides/config.md

 ## Summary

 This guide has demonstrated how to use basic Helidon configuration features.
-The full configuration documentation, starting with the introduction section at [Helidon Config](../config/introduction.md) has much more information including the following:
+The full configuration documentation, starting with the introduction section at [Helidon Config][helidon-config] has much more information including the following:

 - Architecture
 - Parsers